z/Glare/README.md

 * [Bugs](#bugs)
 * [Todo](#todo)

 ###Features

 * Dark and bright versions.
 * Customizable selection color.
 * Very lightweight, there are no animations or transitions.
 * functionality > eye candy.
 * GTK3: real tabs
-* GTK3: Headerbars are toolbars (no double titlebars) I recommend to use  PCMans nocsd hack: https://github.com/PCMan/gtk3-nocsd
+* GTK3: Headerbars are drawn as toolbars.
+I recommend to use PCMans [nocsd hack](https://github.com/PCMan/gtk3-nocsd).
-* GTK3: uses colorful icons by default (no cheap mono icons)
+* GTK3: uses colorful icons by default (better integration into other desktop environments)

 #####Whats included?